Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method for Time-dependent Convection-Dominated Convection-Diffusion Problems: Results for Isotropic Diffusion

-We consider three different examples and analyze the $H^1$-seminorm error over the entire domain $\Omega=[0,1]^2$ at $T=0.5$, since this norm will detect the spurious, accumulated oscillatory behavior.
-We compare results from four different methods: fixed mesh finite element method (FM-FEM) without SUPG, fixed mesh finite element method with SUPG (FM-SUPG), moving mesh finite element method (MM-FEM) without SUPG (which is the MMPDE method), and our moving mesh with SUPG (MM-SUPG) method.
+Now, we present some numerical examples for isotropic diffusion case where we take the diffusivity tensor $\mathbb{D}$ as an identity matrix.
+The value of diffusivity is given by $\varepsilon$.
+We consider two different examples and compare results from four different methods: fixed mesh finite element method (FM-FEM) without SUPG, fixed mesh finite element method with SUPG (FM-SUPG), moving mesh finite element method (MM-FEM) without SUPG (which is the MMPDE method), and our moving mesh with SUPG (MM-SUPG) method.
 We denote the MMPDE method as MM-FEM for consistency in what follows.